100% Pure Thuja Essential Oil

-Thuja is a confierous tree in the cypress family and native to the Americas.
+Thuja is a coniferous tree in the cypress family and native to the Americas.
 It was introduced to Europe in the 1500’s.
 The leaves are rich in vitamin C and helped early settlers ward off scurvy.
 The tree was held in high regard by the Ojibwe tribe who heralded the tree as the “Grandmother Cedar.”

 The trees are cypress-like, and most are small and slow growing with the exception of the Western red cedar.
 The scale-like leaves are pressed closely to the stem, the flowers – both male and female on the same tree – are small and terminal and the cones are small with scales and winged seeds.
-The foliage of all types, excepting only T. orientalis, are strongly aromatic, exuding an odour without being crushed and noticeable from several yards away.
+The foliage of all types, excepting only T. orientalis, are strongly aromatic, exuding an odor without being crushed and noticeable from several yards away.

-The American Indians used thuja, making the leaves and bark into a poultice for rheumatic joints and, because of the sudorific properties, decoctions to drink for virus infections.
+The American Indians used thuja, making the leaves and bark into a poultice for rheumatic joints and, because of the sudorific properties, decoctions to drink virus infections.

 Thuja essential oil is a rare and fresh addition to cosmetic applications, personal care formulations, soaps, perfumery, shampoos, incense, candles, and aromatherapy.